Whittredge, Worthington, b. 1820 d. 1910

 - For more information on using the Archives’ resources, see the FAQ or Ask Us.

 - Worthington Whittredge letter to John Ferguson Weir, 1871

 - Worthington Whittredge sale records, 1900

-- Image Gallery items from other collections related to Whittredge, Worthington
+- Image and Media Gallery items from other collections related to Whittredge, Worthington

 Related MaterialsOne sketchbook was loaned by William W. Katzenbach for microfilming in 1959 and returned.
 Loaned material is available on microfilm reel 153, but is not described in container listing of this finding aid.

 Also found in the Archives of American Art are several collections relating to Whittredge: the Anthony F. Janson research material on Worthington Whittredge, 1969-2003; the Worthington Whittredge sale records, 1900; the Edith Wilkinson Letter to E.P.
 Richardson and biographical notes on Worthington Whittredge, 1957; and a Worthington Whittredge letter to John Ferguson Weir, 1871.
 In addition, the Archives holds a microfilm copy (reel 153) of one sketchbook that was lent for microfilming and subsequently returned.